eclipse-cyclonedds/cyclonedds/docs/manual/security/access_control_config.rst

 Governance document
 ===================

-The governance document is an XML file that defines the security behavior of domains and Topics.
+The governance document is an XML file that defines the security behavior of domains and topics.
 It is specified in OMG |url::omg.security| (Version 1.1 Section 9.4.1.2.3).
 For an example of a governance document, see :ref:`Create a signed governance document`.